Dittrick Museum of Medical History

-The Dittrick Museum of Medical History is part of the Dittrick Medical History Center of the College of Arts and Sciences of Case Western Reserve University, Cleveland, Ohio.
+The Dittrick Museum of Medical History is a Medical museum, part of the Dittrick Medical History Center of the College of Arts and Sciences of Case Western Reserve University, Cleveland, Ohio.
 The Dittrick Medical History Center is dedicated to the study of the history of medicine through a collection of rare books, museum artifacts, archives, and images.
 The museum was established in 1898 by the Cleveland Medical Library Association and today functions as an interdisciplinary study center.
 It is housed in the Allen Memorial Medical Library on the campus of Case Western Reserve University in Cleveland, Ohio's University Circle.

 Exhibit on the Cleveland Health Museum featuring Juno the "invisible woman" and historic photos from 1943 through the 1960s.

 History

 The Dittrick started as a collection about doctors and the medical profession and has been transformed by the artifacts that the curator and founder provided in attempt to document the advancement of medical history in relation to instruments and technology.
 Since the foundation and initial intent of the founders the Dittrick Museum has become more analytical of medical technology of the past and seeks to study the doctor-patient relationships throughout time.
 A prominent figure in making the Dittrick Museum was a man by the name of Dudley Peter Allen who was a surgeon in the late 19th century.
 In 1894 when the committee for the museum came to be, Allen was a major contributor who donated throughout his life and until he died in 1906.
 He steadily continued to add to the museum's collection.
 After his death his wife Elizabeth Severance Allen continued to donate funds in order to build a library in her husband's memory named the Allen Memorial Medical Library as well as a museum.
 The museum first opened its doors to the public in 1960 and has since maintained this open policy.
 In 2017, the museum serves as a study center for the College of Arts and Sciences at Case Western Reserve University as well as a museum.